What are keywords?

 Straight away, it’s easy to see the questions people are asking.
 You can use that to target niches with quality content.
-Structure content around the questions people ask on such forums.
+Structure content around the questions people asks on such forums.

-After you’ve done this for some time, you’ll get a rush of niche keyword ideas.
+After you’ve done this for some time, you’ll get a rush of new niche keyword ideas.

 6. Test your keywords

-By now, you probably have an impressive list of keywords that you could target.
+By now, you probably have an impressive list of keyword ideas that you could target.
 So how do you narrow it down and find the best ones for your business?

 Simple.
-Before you get started on content creation and on-site optimisation, assess the keyword’s value using these steps:
+Before you get started on content creation and on-site optimisation, assess the keyword’s value and search volume using these steps:

 A) Ask the Key Questions.